RockerUrBiz/RDFSharp.Semantics/README.md

 Documentation of the library architecture and features is available <a href="https://github.com/mdesalvo/RDFSharp.Semantics/releases/download/v3.4.4/RDFSharp.Semantics-3.4.4.pdf">here</a>

 <hr/>
-A set of <a href="https://github.com/mdesalvo/RDFSharp.Semantics.Extensions">extensions</a> is available for modeling SKOS taxonomies, GeoSPARQL geographical entities and OWL-Time temporal entities.
-All of these make RDFSharp an amazing platform suited for successfully realizing every kind of idea.
+A set of <a href="https://github.com/mdesalvo/RDFSharp.Semantics.Extensions">extensions</a> is available for modeling SKOS taxonomies, GeoSPARQL geographical features and OWL-Time temporal features.
+All of these make RDFSharp an amazing platform suited for successfully realizing every kind of idea!